Saturday, 29 December 2012

 A pivotal moment in Columbus's life occurred in 1476 when his ship was attacked by French privateers off the Cape of St. Vincent.
 After swimming six miles to shore, he experienced the perils of the open sea firsthand.

-First Voyage (1492-1493): Columbus set sail from Palos, Spain on August 3, 1492, with three ships: the Santa Maria, the Pinta, and the Niña.
-After a challenging journey, he landed on an island in the Bahamas on October 12, which he named San Salvador.
-He explored the islands of Cuba and Hispaniola, mistakenly believing them to be part of Asia.
-The Santa Maria was wrecked, but Columbus returned to Spain on the Niña.
+First Voyage (1492-1493): On August 3, 1492, Columbus set sail from Palos, Spain, aboard the Santa Maria, the Pinta, and the Niña.
+After a perilous voyage, he landed on an island in the Bahamas on October 12, dubbing it San Salvador.
+He became the first European to step foot on Hispaniola (present-day Haiti and the Dominican Republic) on December 5, 1492, and explored both Hispaniola and the island of Cuba, mistakenly believing them to be part of Asia.
+The Santa Maria was shipwrecked, but Columbus returned to Spain on the Niña.

 Second Voyage (1493-1496): Columbus led a larger expedition with 17 ships and over 1,500 people.
-He explored the Lesser Antilles, Puerto Rico, and Jamaica.
+He explored the Lesser Antilles, Puerto Rico, which he first sighted on November 18, 1493, and Jamaica.
 Columbus established the first permanent European settlement in the New World, Isabella, on Hispaniola.

 Third Voyage (1498-1500): Columbus sailed south, discovering the island of Trinidad and the South American mainland.
 Due to various challenges, including a mutiny, he was arrested and sent back to Spain in chains.